Doonfoot: History

+Politics

+Since 1997 the area south of the Slaphouse Burn had been part of the Carrick, Cumnock & Doon Valley parliamentary constituency as opposed to the Ayr constituency.
+This also applied in the suburb of Alloway.
+Boundaries for UK Parliament constituencies were changed again in 2005, and Doonfoot was reunited with Ayr, but the division persisted in the Scottish Parliament.
+This was unpopular locally, and former Member of Parliament Phil Gallie challenged this in court by way of a judicial review but this was unsuccessful.

 It was not until the first periodic review of Scottish parliamentary boundaries prior to the 2011 Scottish Parliament election that Doonfoot and Alloway were transferred back to the Ayr constituency along with Forehill, Masonhill and Kincaidston.
 This now forms part of the current political boundaries of the Ayr constituency which encompasses the electoral wards of Troon, Prestwick, Ayr North, Ayr East and Ayr West.
 At the same time, the electoral ward of Kyle was transferred from the former Ayr constituency to Carrick, Cumnock and Doon Valley.

 At the 2003 South Ayrshire Council election the Doonfoot and Seafield electoral ward returned the largest Conservative vote in Scotland, with Conservative Councillor Cherry Young winning with 77.63% of the vote.

 In the Scottish Parliament, the area is represented by SNP MSP Siobhian Brown as part of the Ayr constituency.
-At Westminster, Doonfoot is represented by Allan Dorans of the Scottish National Party as part of the Ayr, Carrick and Cumnock constituency.
+At Westminster, Doonfoot is represented by Elaine Stewart of Scottish Labour as part of the Ayr, Carrick and Cumnock constituency.